Susan Simpson designs cabinets, architectural elements, kiosks and sculptural objects that open or reveal their contents in surprising ways.

 Display Cases for Huntington Education Center

-Two folding outdoor display cases designed for The Huntington's Education Center in 2015.
-These are portable units for the purpose of displaying student art work as well as the ephemera related to their art making process.
+Designer, two outdoor display cases for The Huntington's Education Center in 2015.
+These are portable units for the purpose of displaying student art work and ephemera related to their art making process.

 Mobile display cases with the first student exhibit.

 Change the World One Bus at A Time 2016